Amebis/eduVPN/bin/Setup/README.md

-The `nmake Setup` prepares distributable binaries in this folder.
+The `nmake setup` prepares distributable binaries in this folder.

 # EXE Installers